 - Perfect Paleo Brownies (Fudgy, Crackly Top, Gluten Free)

-- 2 tablespoons white sugar or coconut sugar
+- 2 tablespoons granulated white sugar or coconut sugar

-- 2 tablespoons neutral oil like avocado or coconut
+- 2 tablespoons neutral-tasting oil avocado oil, refined coconut oil, etc.

 - 1 teaspoon pure vanilla extract